new host

 The schedule may vary slightly depending on weather or practical needs, but it will always stay within the 25 hours per week limit.

-• digging foundations and preparing clay mortar
+• digging foundations and making clay mortar

 • harvesting and processing bamboo, nipa and cogon